 The department of Concepcion is rich with gold, copper, zinc, barium, tin, tungsten, quartz, and marble as well as diamond gems.

-The Department of Misiónes, located in the southern part of Paraguay, in the border with Argentina, has been determined to have a long list of precious minerals including: iron ore, gold, lead, silver, nickel and chrome.
+The Department of Misiónes, located in the southern part of Paraguay, along the border shared with Argentina, has been determined to have a long list of precious minerals including: iron ore, gold, lead, silver, nickel and chrome.

 The department of Ñeembucu has vast resources of peat which is harvested as an important source of fuel in various regions of the World.
 Peat is an important component for farmers who mix it with fertile soil to improve its structure and to increase acidity.
 Another important property of peat is retaining moisture in soil when it is dry and yet preventing the excess of water from killing roots when it is wet.

 In the Department of Alto Paraguay are discovered a number of mineral resources such as: Iron ore, silver, zinc, manganese, copper, lead, gypsum, Petroleum and natural gas.
-Kaolinite Clay are found in the eastern region of Paraguay on the other hand great deposits of gypsum (in high quality) can be found in the Occidental region (Chaco Paraguay), which is available to be mined, used for local industry or exported.
+Kaolinite clay deposits are found in the eastern region of Paraguay, while on the other hand great deposits of gypsum (in high quality) can be found in the western arid region of the country known as Chaco.
+The Chaco is available for exploiting mineral deposits for processing in-country and for export.

 Paraguay has also a very favorable fiscal and tributary system; after the approval of National Constitution of 1992, the government highly reduced its interference with the operations of private companies in the country, additionally the so called legislation of 60/90 provides ample fiscal exemptions, administrative and legal facilities to foreign and national investors.